bewuethr/bewuethr.github.io/2020-05-09-math-bibliography-css.md

 a value for `csl` to the default metadata file, `.metadata.yml`.
 I'll revisit when I think I sorely need more options for citations styles.

-The current style can be seen in the [citations] section of my Pandoc Markdown post.
+The current style can be seen in the [citations] section of my pandoc Markdown post.
 The heading of the bibliography is just "Bibliography", which can also be changed in `.metadata.yml`.